ampproject/amp-wp/contributing.md

 (even if it was for a different project), you probably don't need to do it again.

+## Contributors List Policy

+The list of contributors who are featured on the WordPress.org plugin directory are subject to change over time.
+The organizations and individuals who contribute significantly and consistently (e.g. 3-month period) to the project are eligible to be listed.
+Those listed should generally be considered as those who take responsibility for the project (i.e. owners).
+Note that contributions include more than just code, though contributors who commit are [most visible](https://github.com/Automattic/amp-wp/graphs/contributors).
+The sort order of the contributors list should generally follow the sort order of the GitHub contributors page, though again, this order does not consider work in issues and the support forum, so it cannot be relied on solely.

 ## Code Reviews

 All submissions, including submissions by project members, require review.
 We